Forever, Lulu (1987 film)

 Forever, Lulu is a 1987 West German-American comedy-mystery film directed by Amos Kollek, and starring Hanna Schygulla, Deborah Harry, Wayne Knight and Alec Baldwin in his film debut.
 The film features sex therapist Ruth Westheimer.
 It was the final film starring Beatrice Pons and R. L. Ryan.

+In the film, a German woman works as a secretary in New York City, while trying to publish her novel.
+Within a few days, she is fired from her job, her manuscript is rejected, and she has a disastrous blind date.
+She has a mental breakdown and randomly waves a gun in the air.
+She is mistaken for a mugger, and a couple hands over their coats to her.
+The coats contain a signed photograph of a recent female acquaintance of the writer, and the writer unwittingly gets involved in a criminal case connected to this mystery woman.

 Plot

 The film centers on a German woman, Elaine Hines (Hanna Schygulla), living in New York City with aspirations of becoming a novelist.
 Reality settles in when Elaine loses her secretary job at a toilet seat company.
 Her agent calls her manuscript unsellable and not sexy enough before dropping her as a client.

 As if life couldn't get more unbearable for Elaine, her unexpected blind date turns disastrous.
 She runs out in the rain, waving a gun in the air in a mental breakdown.
 A couple sees her in the rain, assuming she has some violent tendencies.
 Afraid for their lives, they give Elaine their coats.
 Inside one of the coats' pockets is a picture of a blonde woman (Deborah Harry) she previously encountered, signed "Forever, Lulu" and an address.
 From this point, Elaine's life takes a crazy turn that involves gangsters, money, drugs, a handsome cop (Alec Baldwin) and the mystery blonde in the photograph.